 AstroDiem

-"This opposition highlights a dynamic tension between how you present yourself to the world and the way you communicate your inner thoughts and ideas."
+"This aspect highlights a dynamic interplay between how you present yourself to the world and your fundamental way of thinking and communicating."

 The Challenge